Jcouronne/Genesis-RL/README.md

 ## Overview

 This repository implements Proximal Policy Optimization (PPO) reinforcement learning in the Genesis physics engine. <br>
-Only the scenario "PickPlaceRandomBlock" has been fine tuned and trained.
+Note that only the scenario "PickPlaceRandomBlock" has been fine tuned and trained.
 ![](https://github.com/Jcouronne/Genesis-RL/blob/main/graphs/task_video.gif)

 ## Installation